chromium/chromium/tools/metrics/histograms/README.md

 ## Revising Histograms

-When changing the semantics of a histogram (when it's emitted, what buckets mean, etc.), make it into a new histogram with a new name.
-Otherwise the "Everything" view on the dashboard will mix two different interpretations of the data and make no sense.
+When changing the semantics of a histogram (when it's emitted, what the buckets represent, the bucket range or number of buckets, etc.), create a new histogram with a new name.
+Otherwise analysis that mixes the data pre- and post- change may be misleading.
+If the histogram name is still the best name choice, the recommendation is to simply append a '2' to the name.
+See [Cleaning Up Histogram Entries](#Cleaning-Up-Histogram-Entries) for details on how to handle the XML changes.

 ## Deleting Histograms